GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

         ```

     ```bash
-    # Downloading and preparing datasets
+    # Download and the dataset we'll use for the workshop
     git clone https://github.com/ZoeYang2020/dataset_for_pg_workshop

-    # Copy the 5NM.fa dataset to your work directory
+    # Copy the 5NM.fa dataset to your working directory
     cp $PWD/dataset_for_pg_workshop/5NM.fa ./
     ```